puppetlabs/puppet-docs/source/hiera/3.2/complete_example.markdown

 ---
 layout: default
-title: "Hiera 3.1: Complete Example"
+title: "Hiera 3.1: Complete example"
 description: "Learn how to use Hiera to pull site-specific data out of your manifests with this walkthrough."
 ---